page icon

 • Dressmaking skills essential;

-• Experience of teaching or tutoring others;
+• Experience of teaching or instructing people in dressmaking skills (desirable);

 • Awareness of confidentiality and the importance of it in regards to our clients;